-Our House provides healthcare, housing, and other vital services to low-income people living with HIV/AIDS.
+Our House provides healthcare, housing, therapeutic activities, peer recovery mentorship, and other vital services to those living with HIV.

-Over the years we have expanded services that now range from regular in-home visits by clinical staff to 24-hour residential skilled nursing services.
+Over the years we have expanded services that now range from regular in-home visits by clinical staff to 24-hour Licensed Nursing services.
 As the health of a resident or client improves or declines, we are able to continue to provide services within our continuum of care.

 Non-discrimination - It is the policy of Our House not to discriminate against any person on the basis of race, color, gender, gender identity, marital status, sexual orientation, age, sensory, mental, or physical ability, heritage, ancestry, national origin, political ideology, religion, or creed.
 This policy includes, but is not limited to, hiring, firing, layoffs, promotions, wages, training, disciplinary action, or any other terms, privileges, condition, or benefits of employment as well as non-discrimination in the providing of any services or activities of the organization.